pjaselin/Cubist/docs/index.rst

     then
         [linear model]

 This makes it straightforward to understand the model's predictive decisions.
 Tools such as `SHAP <https://shap.readthedocs.io/en/latest/>`_ and `lime <https://github.com/marcotcr/lime>`_ are therefore unnecessary as Cubist doesn't exhibit black box behavior.
-A full example model:
+A full trained Cubist model report:

 .. dropdown:: Sample Cubist Output